Leeds Beckett celebrates Black History Month with series of public events

 Professor Kevin Hylton, Head of the Research Centre for Diversity, Equity and Inclusion and Patron of the Race Equality Charter, added: “As outgoing Chair of the Race Equality and Diversity Forum, one of my last acts was to extend an invitation to Roger Kline to be the keynote speaker for the Annual Race Lecture.
 Over the six years of my tenure, the Annual Race Lecture has become established as a key event in the calendar of Leeds Beckett University and this is due to the hard work of its members.
 The lecture draws internationally-renowned and challenging speakers from a range of professions and disciplines and will be of interest to a diverse audience.
 This year promises to be another remarkable event organised by the Race Forum that should assist the University and community stakeholders move forward in how they think about and implement their race equality strategies.”

 On Wednesday 4 October from 12.30-1.30pm at the Leeds Central Library, Dr Rob Burroughs will explore the important roles played by Africans in the abolition of slavery in the 19th century.
 This free event forms part of the Leeds Cultural Conversations series of lunchtime talks organised by the Centre for Culture and the Arts at Leeds Beckett.
-To book a place on this talk, please click here.

 The conversation explores black contributions to humanitarian history, and the ways in which these efforts have sometimes been obscured by attention to the heroics of white anti-slavery activists.